-- This milestone should include an unambiguous commitment to halt human induced extinction by 2030, rather than the less ambitious commitment to halt or reverse the increase in the rate of extinction.
-(See Leaders Pledge for Nature 2.b). - Extinction risk should be reduced by at least 20%. - o Add the average population abundance of species is increased by at least 20% - The proposed Australian Government wording to insert a reference to 'due to direct human activity' is not supported as we are concerned that this ambiguous wording potentially excludes a broad range of threats which may not be able to be directly attributable to human activities, but to which humans have contributed. - The level of ambition for ecosystem restoration in Target 2 should be increased to at least 50% degraded ecosystems under restoration to ensure that we will halt and reverse biodiversity loss and achieve the proposed milestones, including milestone A.1. - Twenty percent degraded ecosystems under restoration is not adequate to ensure we will halt and reverse biodiversity loss and achieve the proposed milestones, including in milestone A.1.
-In addition, it would be very far from the level of ambition of SDG 15.1 that underlines the need, by 2020, to "ensure the conservation, restoration and sustainable use of terrestrial and inland freshwater ecosystems". - To effectively address biodiversity loss and climate change and considering the lack of consensus and harmonised data in defining 'degraded ecosystems', this commitment should be based on a proportion of the overall global land and sea area and implemented with a view to restore natural habitats and connectivity in conjunction with targets 1 and 3. - The 30 x 30 commitment in Target 3 is supported with the following refinements: - This target should explicitly include freshwater and inland water ecosystems. - Given their significant role in the conservation of biodiversity, it is paramount that in the process of protecting and conserving 30% of areas, that IPLC rights to land territoriesand resources are at the same time recognised and secured.

-- Focus on the effective conservation and restoration of the values of all Key Biodiversity Areas and other sites of particular importance for biodiversity and require them to be representative and resourced and managed effectively.
-Include prioritisation of important areas for biodiversity such as KBAs or High Conservation Value areas. - Make the target specific to bioregions or other units representing landscape diversity not arbitrary national boundaries. - Incorporate connectivity and consider landscape and migration patterns in building protected area networks. - In support of the adoption of this target in disaggregated form, Australia should improve its domestic position to include at least a 30% terrestrial protected area commitment in line with the principle of common but differentiated responsibility. - Target 4 should focus on preventing extinctions, reducing extinction risk, maintaining abundance of non-threatened species and the sustained recovery of wild species.
-It should also include a measurable target for the recovery of threatened species and require the implementation of effective and intensive recovery actions for species whose survival depends on such actions or whose recovery cannot otherwise be enabled or sustained. - Target 6 should be more ambitious in relation to the reduction in rates of introduction and establishment of invasive alien species (IAS).
-We are of the view that this target should state preventing or reducing their rate of introduction and establishment by at least 80%.
-We are supportive that the current target includes key elements: pathways for invasion, reductions of impact on priority sites of priority invasive alien species but are concerned that there is no measurable target or indicators for these components.
-We recommend that the second part of the target ensures that there is both a) the elimination or reduction in impact of all priority IAS and b) the elimination or reduction of impact of IAS at all priority sites.
-Additionally, criteria must be developed to inform how priority IAS and sites are identified.
-We note that any definition of priority sites must include high biodiversity value areas.
-The current target could also be better clarified to indicate 'priority species' refers to IAS.
+- Extinction risk should be reduced by at least 20% in comparison to 2020 levels.
+Alternative proposals (such as reduction in risk for 20% of threatened taxa), are not equivalent and lack the necessary ambition to align Goal A with the 2050 Vision. - The goal should include a commitment to increase the population abundance of species by at least 20% by 2030 and to maintain or enhance population abundance to healthy and resilient levels by 2050. - The Australian proposal at OEWG-3 part 1 to insert a reference to 'due to direct human activity' is not supported as we are concerned that this ambiguous wording would exclude a broad range of threats which may not be directly attributable to human activities, but to which humans have contributed. - The level of ambition for ecosystem restoration in Target 2 should be increased to at least 50% degraded ecosystems under restoration to ensure that we will halt and reverse biodiversity loss and achieve the proposed goal and 2030 Mission. - Twenty percent degraded ecosystems under restoration is not adequate to ensure we will halt and reverse biodiversity loss and achieve the proposed goals and 2030 Mission.
+In addition, it would be very far from the level of ambition of SDG 15.1 that underlines the need, by 2020, to "ensure the conservation, restoration and sustainable use of terrestrial and inland freshwater ecosystems". - o To effectively address biodiversity loss and climate change and considering the lack of consensus and harmonised data in defining 'degraded ecosystems', this commitment should be based on a proportion of the overall global land and sea area and implemented with a view to restore natural habitats and connectivity in conjunction with targets 1 and 3. - The 30 x 30 commitment in Target 3 is supported with the following refinements: - This target should explicitly include freshwater and inland water ecosystems. - Given their significant role in the conservation of biodiversity, it is paramount that in the process of protecting and conserving 30% of areas, that IPLC rights to land territoriesand resources are at the same time recognised and secured. - Focus on the effective conservation and restoration of the values of all Key Biodiversity Areas and other sites of particular importance for biodiversity and require them to be representative and resourced and managed effectively.
+Include prioritisation of important areas for biodiversity such as KBAs or High Conservation Value areas. - Make the target specific to bioregions or other units representing landscape diversity not arbitrary national boundaries. - Incorporate connectivity and consider landscape and migration patterns in building protected area networks. - o In support of the adoption of this target in disaggregated form, Australia should improve its domestic position to include at least a 30% terrestrial protected area commitment in line with the principle of common but differentiated responsibility. - Target 4 should focus on preventing extinctions, reducing extinction risk, maintaining abundance of non-threatened species and the sustained recovery of wild species.